jhha85/enhancements/keps/sig-node/20200203-memory-manager.md

 - Guaranteeing isolation of Memory and Hugepages to single NUMA node for containers in the Guaranteed Pod.

-- Providing topology hint for Memory and Hugepages to Topology manager, to make Topology Manager to be able to coordinate Memory and Hugepages with CPUs, I/O devices together.
+- To provide memory and hugepages topology hint to the Topology Manager, it will allow allocating memory, hugepages, CPUs and PCI devices on the same NUMA node.

 ## Non-Goals

 - Updating scheduler, pod spec is out of scope at this point.

-- This proposal only focus on Linux based system.
+- This proposal only focus on Linux based systems.

 ## User Stories